CloudCIX/developers_manual/style_guides/application_framework/layout/3-errors.md

 # Errors

-As part of removing the dependency on Repository by making `docgen`, I believe it's worth our while bringing error messages into the individual applications as well.
+Error messages are defined in the individual applications.

+Each service will have it's own errors/file.py where file is the name of the service.

-The current thought is a structure as follows (using Membership as an example);
+The a structure is as follows (using Membership as an example);
 ```
 errors/
     __init__.py